-- You drop off the paper work in the office, or have it couriered, and hope that it’s processed before month end.
-You know if you made the deadline by your commission report… by calling your contract group repeatedly – and they love being contacted at month end (joke!).
+- You drop off the paperwork in the office, or have it couriered, and hope that it’s processed before month-end.
+You know if you made the deadline by your commission report… by calling your contract group repeatedly – and they love being contacted at month-end (joke!).

-If your Salesforce Training program starts without addressing any of these issues first, then its not ready to roll out to your team.
+If your Salesforce Training program starts without addressing any of these issues first, then it’s not ready to roll out to your team.

 Introduce Sales Process in Your Salesforce Training Plan

 Now let’s get to the CRM system part.
 CRM systems, like Salesforce.com are tools that you use to automate some of the tasks you do during the sales process.
 Think of it like this, for writers – paper and a pen are tools.
-They still need to think of the story and write it down, the paper an pen simply help to record their thoughts.
+They still need to think of the story and write it down, the paper and pen simply help to record their thoughts.

 Here’s the thing.
 If you don’t have a defined sales process and you have a CRM system, well my friend, you’re in a world of hurt.
 You’ve got contacts, and notes, and opportunities, but no way to organize activities around how you’re supposed to use them.
 These are tools.
 Without a process, systematic knowledge of how to sell, they’re not much use.
 By the way, a big component of any of our Salesforce Training plans includes a significant amount of time to develop and refine your sales process.

 Now let’s marry the two together – sales process and salesforce.com.
 Now we’ve got a winning team, and we are in great shape to roll out Salesforce Training.
 Here’s how it works.

 - You’re going to visit an account – when you log an “Intro Visit” note in the system, the status of the Prospect Account automatically changes to “assessment”.